What Is a B Corp Bank?

 A B Corporation (B Corp) is a for-profit company that meets high standards of social and environmental performance, accountability, and transparency.

 B Corps use business as a force for good, supporting people and the planet.
-While they aim to make a profit, they prioritize positive social and environmental impact rather than profit maximization.
+While they aim to make a profit, they prioritize it alongside positive social and environmental impact rather than profit maximization.

 The B Corp certification process is managed by the nonprofit B Lab, which sets evolving standards, policies, tools, and programs to measure and manage social and environmental performance.
 Businesses must recertify every three years to maintain their status, ensuring continuous improvement.
-They are evaluated in five key areas: governance, workers, community, environment, and customers.
+In 2025, the B Lab Standards were updated and now include seven areas:

 What Is a B Corp Bank?

-A B Corp bank is a for-profit bank certified by B Lab, balancing profit with purpose to ensure positive social and environmental impact alongside financial performance.
-Due to their for-profit nature, B Corp banks can create a broad positive impact.
+A B Corp bank is a for-profit bank certified by B Lab that balances profit and purpose to deliver positive social and environmental impact along with strong financial performance.

 What Are the Benefits of Banking with a B Corp Bank?

-There are many potential benefits to being a customer of a B Corp bank, including more personalized customer service, a positive impact on the planet and your local community, and greater financial stability during economic downturns.
+There are many potential benefits to being a customer of a B Corp bank, including more personalized service and positive environmental and community impact.

 Banks significantly impact the environment.
 By providing loans and investments to harmful industries like fossil fuels and fracking, large banks enable these industries to expand, leading to increased carbon emissions.
 In fact, if the largest U.S. banks and asset managers were a country, they would be the world's third-largest carbon emitter, behind the U.S. and China.
 According to Project Drawdown, every $1,000 in savings kept in an account with a conventional bank is roughly equivalent to the emissions from flying from New York to Seattle annually.